Saturday 23 March 2024

 • Pride, in the sense of having an appreciation for the history and accomplishments of my own people or to openly identify as a member of a specific people group, is not racism.
 Not apologizing because I am a member of a certain people group or skin colour, is not racism.
 It only becomes racism when I start to see myself as superior to others because of my skin colour.

 From the above negative definition of racism, it should be clear that people of any race can be racist.
 Racism is an attitude of the heart and has nothing to do with power or the ability to force my racism on others.
 A white South African who experiences discrimination in the work place, can be just as racist as he used to be under old apartheid South Africa.
 The loss of power is irrelevant.
 There is something like institutional (also called structural or systemic) racism, where racism is built into the system and people are judged and dealt with according to their skin colour, rather than their character, skills or abilities.
 The most obvious example is Apartheid.
 However, it includes Affirmative Action and racial quotas.
-This kind of racism may be justified on the grounds of giving "previously disadvantaged groups" a fair opportunity to rectify the injustices of previous racial discrimination, but inherently it still approaches people and judges them according to skin colour.
+This kind of racism may be justified on the grounds of giving "previously disadvantaged groups" a fair opportunity to rectify the injustices of previous racial discrimination, but inherently it still has an approach to people that judges them according to skin colour.

 It should therefore be clear that racism can easily be hidden, even under a mask of "good intentions".
 A policy like affirmative action implies that the black (previously disadvantaged) person would never make it without help; that a person, just because of a dark skin colour, is inherently not able to do certain things without (white) help.
 The worst aspect of this kind of racism is that it places certain people in a permanent position of dependence (and another race permanently in the position of help-givers).
 Moreover, it creates the perception that any black person or person from a "previously disadvantaged" group who accomplishes anything in society, only did so because of help from outside and would never have been able to do so without (affirmative action) help, even for those who reached their goals through hard work and by their own merits without outside help -- it creates a lasting perception of inferiority, both for outsiders and for those within the group.
 This also demonstrates why racism is not only (or even primarily) racial hatred.